 Driving should cease if:

-- The patient has angina at rest (until symptoms are controlled).
+- The patient has angina at rest, with emotion or at the wheel (until symptoms are controlled).

-- A left ventricular assist device is inserted.
+- A left ventricular assist device or implantable cardioverter defibrillator is inserted (for at least six months - see guidance).

 - The patient has abdominal aortic aneurysm ≥6 cm diameter.
 NB: the patient is disqualified if diameter is >6.5 cm.